Iosif Grigulevich: Costa Rican diplomat

 In 1949, with the help of Joaquín Gutiérrez, a Costa Rican writer who harboured very pro-Soviet and Communist sympathies and who worked in his country's diplomatic corps, Grigulevich procured a false passport identifying him as Teodoro Castro Bonnefil, and settled in Rome.
-Grigulevich pretended to be the illegitimate son of a wealthy Costa Rican coffee producer and styled himself Teodoro B. Castro (using a middle initial in the "American manner").
+Grigulevich pretended to be the illegitimate son of a wealthy Costa Rican coffee producer, already deceased, and styled himself Teodoro B. Castro (using a middle initial in the "American manner").
 He successfully established an import-export business in Rome and made extensive personal contacts with business figures and prelates of the Catholic church.

-He also became a friend and business partner of former Costa Rican president José Figueres and in 1951 "Teodoro B. Castro" was appointed as chargé d'affaires of the Costa Rican embassy in Rome, serving also as advisor to the Costa Rican delegation to the sixth session of the General Assembly of the United Nations, in Paris.
-In 1952, he was appointed as ambassador to both Italy and Yugoslavia.
-In the meantime, Grigulevich was secretly granted Soviet citizenship and membership in the Communist Party of the Soviet Union.
+Castro also became a friend and business partner of former Costa Rican president José Figueres, who promoted his appointments in the Costa Rican diplomatic corps.
+In 1951, Castro became chargé d'affaires of the Costa Rican embassy in Rome, serving also as advisor to the Costa Rican delegation to the sixth session of the General Assembly of the United Nations, in Paris.
+In 1952, he officially became the Costa Rican ambassador to both Italy and Yugoslavia.
+In Rome, he befriended Prince Giulio Pacelli, a nephew of Pope Pius XII who served as Costa Rica's representative to the Holy See.
+In 1953, Castro was inducted as a knight of the Catholic Order of Malta.
+At the same time, he was secretly granted membership in the Communist Party of the Soviet Union.

 In early 1952, the Soviet intelligence services assigned Grigulevich the task of conducting the assassination of Yugoslav leader Josip Broz Tito, who had broken with Stalin in 1948 over his insistence in maintaining Yugoslav independence from Soviet control (see Tito–Stalin split).
-In his role as the Costa Rican ambassador (he presented his credentials on April 25, 1953), Grigulevich met with Tito on several occasions, but the death of Stalin in March 1953 interrupted the assassination plans and Grigulevich was eventually summoned back to Moscow, marking the end of his career as a Soviet secret agent.
+In his role as the Costa Rican ambassador (he presented his credentials on April 25, 1953), Grigulevich met with Tito on several occasions.
+However, the death of Stalin in March 1953 prevented the assassination plans from going forward.
+At this time, Alexander Orlov, who had once managed Grigulevich in the Soviet spy network and who had later defected to the US, began to publish The Secret History of Stalin's Crimes.
+For fear that his identity would be exposed by Orlov, Grigulevich was summoned back to Moscow.
 In Rome, the sudden disappearance of the Costa Rican ambassador, along with his wife and daughter, created a stir, with rumors of Mafia involvement circulating in diplomatic circles.